mrf-r/mbwmidi/README.md

 ### TODO
+- rpn address source is not analysed. merging rpn is vulnerable
+- realtime could not interrupt message on serial midi - need PortRead without rp change
 - CC
 - CC LSB should have higher prio (will be 3 prio for CC?)
+- max port utilisation and filtering captured on each write, need:
+    - getMaxUtilisation (call resets it)
+    - getFilteredCount
+    - getFlushedCount
 - separate core, uart, USB/i2c and others (at least for now)
 - fix all namings - module suffix: midiUart... midiUsb...
 - sysex soft thru?